redsoxfantom/simple-envvar-override-config/README.md

 Allows you to read in a config file and selectively overwrite values based off of environment variables.

+Config can be a file or just a dictionary

 ## Example
 Given the following config file:
 ```json